ibm-cloud-docs/power-iaas/configuring-custom-image.md

 {: help}
 {: support}

 Complete the following steps to provision a new instance by using a custom boot image.
 For more information about importing a custom boot image by using the IBM Cloud CLI, see [Importing a boot image](/docs/power-iaas?topic=power-iaas-importing-boot-image#cli-import-image).
 Large boot images take time to successfully import.
-You might experience a delay before receiving a confirmation message.
+You might experience a delay before you receive a confirmation message.

 1. Before you create a new {{site.data.keyword.powerSys_notm}} instance, go to **Boot images** and click **Import**.